 Program Admission and Participation Requirements

 The Master of Education admissions policy is designed to select students who have demonstrated academic competence and teaching ability.
 Criteria for admission to the program are as follows:

-- Completion of a teacher education program with a baccalaureate degree from a regionally-accredited college or university, verified on original transcripts sent by the undergraduate institution directly to Graceland University.
+- Completion of a teacher education program with a bachelor's degree from a regionally-accredited college or university, verified on original transcripts sent by the undergraduate institution directly to Graceland University.

 - Indication of academic success: 3.0 overall GPA in a completed undergraduate program.